John Sprott Archibald

 John Sprott Archibald (September 8, 1843 – January 16, 1932) was a Canadian judge.
-Born in Nova Scotia, Archibald moved to Montreal, Quebec, in 1864 and attended McGill University.
+Born in Nova Scotia, Archibald moved to Montreal, Canada East, in 1864 and attended McGill University.
 He was called to the bar of Quebec in 1871, practising and teaching law at McGill thereafter.
 He was a Montreal alderman from 1884 to 1890.
 Archibald was appointed to the Superior Court of Quebec in 1893, retiring in 1922.

 Early life and education

 John Sprott Archibald was born in Musquodoboit, Nova Scotia (likely Musquodoboit Harbour) on September 8, 1843, the son of William Archibald, a farmer, and Nancy Archibald (his cousin).
 His family had lived in Nova Scotia since 1750.

 Archibald attended a Presbyterian seminary in Truro, Nova Scotia.
 He moved to Montreal in 1864.
 He graduated from McGill University with a BA in 1867, winning the Prince of Wales Gold Medal; and a BCL in 1870, winning the Elizabeth Torrance Gold Medal.
 He later received an MA (1877) and a DCL (1887), also from McGill.